chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    capture an element by reference based on the default argument intent of the element's type, the rules are made both simple to remember and follow the principle of least surprise.

+   -- TODO: Put an analogy w.r.t. argument passing and varargs here, because
+            that is what inspired this design.

 .. _Tuple_Expressions_Preserve_Constness: